How to handle your toddler’s selective hearing

 Begin by turning off some of your entertainment devices so there’s less background noise, and ensure your toddler isn’t distracted by some form of screen.

 The next step is to avoid talking from a distance or repeating unheard messages.
 Instead, go to your toddler, get down to her level and make good eye contact.
-If she is distracted, block her attention to the distracting element, such as the iPad or television.
+If she is distracted, block her attention to the distracting element, such as the iPad or TV.
 Also, try to be animated and clear so she has little option but to listen.

 Younger toddlers need cueing in, either by verbal or tactile means.
 A verbal command, such as using your toddler’s name and giving a verbal ‘listening’ prompt, or touching your toddler, conditions her towards good listening.